getreu/tp-note/docs/source/README.md

 Tp-Note is a versatile note-taking tool designed for both desktop and console environments.
 It allows users to create, edit, and manage notes efficiently.
+Tp-Note is designed to bridge the gap between unstructured clipboard data and organized, local file storage.
+It is primarily built in Rust and follows a "file-centric" philosophy where the filename itself acts as a synchronized piece of metadata.
 This tool is ideal for users looking for a simple yet powerful way to manage their notes across different platforms.

 ![Screenshot](./assets/tpnote-screenshot.png)